5 Key Tips to Balance Overcommunication With Your Remote Team

 You can avoid micromanaging, too, by simply investing in high quality remote employee productivity monitoring software.
 These software solutions can help you track your employees’ efficiency and progress without having to ask for constant updates.
 These types of tools can be very useful for tracking the progress of web designers, marketers, and sales representatives, for example.

-Using these tools is an excellent way of balancing overcommunication, since both parties (the supervisor and the employees) are indirectly communicating without any uncomfortable micromanaging.
+Using tools like time-tracking software is an excellent way of balancing overcommunication, since both parties (the supervisor and the employees) are indirectly communicating without any uncomfortable micromanaging.